Travel to Burma

 Transfer to Bagan

-This morning you will take a short flight to Bagan, the ‘City of Four Million Pagodas’ where you will spend the following two nights.
+Depart your hotel in the early morning for your short internal flight to Bagan, the ‘City of Four Million Pagodas’ where you will spend the following two nights.

-Lunch will be included at a local restaurant followed by an opportunity to visit a local handicraft & lacquer workshop before checking in to your hotel located on the banks of the Ayeyarwady River.
+Lunch will be included at a local Burmese home so you can enjoy an authentic dining experience, followed by an opportunity to visit a local handicraft & lacquer workshop before checking in to your hotel located on the banks of the Ayeyarwady River.

 Market and Village Visit